elixir-inspector/ua_inspector/README.md

 The local path of the downloaded files will be shown to you upon command invocation.

+If you want to download the database files using your application you can directly call `UAInspector.Downloader.download/0`.

 When using both the mix task and a default remote configuration for at least one type of database an informational README is placed next to the downloaded file(s).
 This behaviour can be deactivated by configuration: